websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 # Custom Facet

-Each of the search facets are configurable, allowing you to change the look and feel of the facet.
-But the Custom Facet let's you create an entirely new facet with much more customization.
+The Custom Facet is unique among the out of the box search facets.
+Rather than group results by a single static field (like the modified date, or the asset type), the Custom Facet lets you choose which field to group results by.
+You can create an entirely new facet with much more customization.

 ## Configuring the Custom Facet